ddufourtech-bit/allstar-hardware-workflows/troubleshooting/rma-shipping-damage-pattern-multiple-units.md

 ## Lessons Learned
 - When multiple identical boards show the same damage, treat as shipment-wide issue and include pattern summary in RMA

-**Evidence:** Batch photos from 5005177 series and additional images